mbaumer/us_hep_funding/docs/_states/PA.md

 [Back to top](#top)
 ## PA-09 -- Rep. Daniel Meuser (R) -- [Wikipedia](https://en.wikipedia.org/wiki/PA-09)
 ### Committees
-Daniel Meuser is the #11 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Daniel Meuser is the #11 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```